qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

      - [folder]

        Default: ``[Save to temporary file]``
-     - Specificy the output raster folder for the tiles.
+     - Specify the output folder for the tiles.

 Outputs
 .......